<< Yesterday

 1925 Between games of a doubleheader against the Pirates at Forbes Field, second baseman Rogers Hornsby, who will continue to be an active player, replaces Branch Rickey as the Cardinals manager.
 Rickey will continue as the team's general manager until 1942.

-1927 Cubs' shortstop Jimmy Cooney completes an unassisted triple play as he snares Paul Waner's liner, steps on second to double up Paul's brother, Lloyd, and then tags Clyde Barnhart coming from first for the third out.
+1927 Cubs' shortstop Jimmy Cooney completes an unassisted triple play when he snares Paul Waner's liner (1), steps on second to double up Paul's brother, Lloyd, (2), then tags Clyde Barnhart coming from first for the third out (3).
+The fourth-inning triple killing contributes to Chicago's 7-6 victory over the Pirates in the first game of a doubleheader at Forbes Field.

 1930 Rogers Hornsby receives his MVP award and is given a thousand gold coins by National League president John Heydler at a ceremony at home plate before the Cubs' contest against St. Louis.
 Ironically, the 'Rajah' will break his ankle while advancing to third base during the Wrigley Field contest and will not play again until the middle of August.

 1932 After dropping a twin bill, some White Sox players accuse George Moriarty of deliberately blowing calls against their team.
-The umpire, a former Pale Hose player, challenges his accusers to a fight when he knocks down pitcher Milt Gaston with one punch, skipper Lew Fonseca and backstops Charlie Berry and Frank Grube even the score by thrashing the aggressive arbitrator.
+The umpire, a former Pale Hose player, challenges his accusers to a fight, knocking down pitcher Milt Gaston with one punch, before skipper Lew Fonseca and his backstops Charlie Berry and Frank Grube even the score by thrashing the aggressive arbitrator.

 1932 In a pregame ceremony, the Yankees dedicate a plaque in memory of skipper Miller Huggins.
 Their former manager, who died near the end of last season, would be delighted with today's doubleheader sweep of the Red Sox, 7-5 and 13-3.